hartmaj2/cs-tabor-is/denik.md

 ## 12.9.2024

 ### TODO:
-- [ ] Fix dropdown bind in Blazor Bootstrap
+- [x] Fix dropdown bind in Blazor Bootstrap
 - [ ] Fix adding new participants
 - [ ] Implement adding participants with diets

 ### DONE:
+- Fixed the bind of the dropup box
+  - The fix was to move the code directly to the Diets page instead of having a separate component, for some reason that makes the bind event not work oninput